brunodema/useful-commands/README.md

   * Versioning: usage of popular code versioning/hosting platforms.
   * Build-essentials: nomenclature taken from the associated Ubuntu `apt` package, contains commands related to programming in general, like compilation, debugging, and other utilities.
   * Package manager: commands used by popular package managers.
-  * Web: functionalities associated with web requests and general HTTP/HTTPS comunication.
+  * Web: functionalities associated with web requests and general HTTP/HTTPS communication.
   * Certificates: security certificates' creation and manipulation.
   * Services: information and managing functions for common system services.
   * Windows Update: commands associated with Windows Update, like installing new updates or checking already installed ones.